Zeeshan12340/zeeshan12340.github.io/src/constants/post3.md

 package anonymous.app.name.networks.common;
 ```

-Knowing that and the name of the class containing the function `public final class Constants` in my case, we can simply override the implementation of `isVpnActive` to return `false` since it is `boolean` function.
+Knowing that and the name of the class containing the function `public final class Constants` in my case, we can simply override the implementation of `isVpnActive` to return `false` since it is a `boolean` function.
 Setting it to return `false` means that our network proxy will not be detected by the app and we will be able to intercept traffic freely.
 The relevant script is below:

 ```javascript
 Java.perform(() => {